 The Torun Methanol Source Catalogue (TMSC) contains 284 methanol maser sources at 6.7 GHz observed over a period of two months with the Torun 32 m radio telescope.
 It provides methanol spectral line data with an angular resolution of 5.5 arcmin and a spectral channel spacing of 0.043 km/s.
 A typical rms noise in the Stokes I spectra is ~0.2 Jy.
 TMSC represents a complete sample of all objects north of declination of δ = −22 deg and brighter than 7.5 Jy at peak.
 The positions of sub-arcsecond accuracy are updated for 76% of the objects.

 ONE-CENTIMETRE RECEIVER ARRAY (OCRA)

-OCRA was used in a number of scientific projects.
-Since 2016 is it mostly used to observe Sunyaev–Zel’dovich effects in selected galaxy clusters.
+OCRA has been used in a number of scientific projects.
+Since 2016 it has been mostly used to observe Sunyaev–Zel’dovich effects in selected galaxy clusters.

 Publications: List of OCRA publications

 - “OCRA calibrations” – B. Lew (2016/1, local access)

 - “OCRA-SZ – user’s reference (PL)” – B. Lew (2016, local access)